sr320/LabDocs/protocols/ProteinprepforMSMS.md

 _Dissolve 1.182g of Tris in 5.00 ml nanopure_

--Emma's instructions say to add 1.8g in 5ml?

 __Solvent A (60% acetonitrile + 0.1% trifluoroacetic acid)__

 To make 150ml (300ul required/sample)-can store on benchtop.
 Do not use any plastic to make this solvent!